Who’s who in the Muppets? A Muppet character and cast guide - TheNewsTrace

 Gonzo

-Gonzo was The Muppet Present’s daredevil efficiency artiste – although very similar to Fozzie, his ambition exceeds his expertise and he’s typically booed off the stage.
-Not like most Muppets, it’s unclear what species Gonzo is, which has turn into a operating gag in the sequence as he ponders coming from more and more unlikely origins.
-Initially a minor character, Gonzo gained far more prominence as the narrator of a number of of the motion pictures and was even the important focus of Muppets From House.
+Gonzo was The Muppet Present’s daredevil efficiency artiste – although very like Fozzie, his ambition exceeds his expertise and he’s usually booed off the stage.
+In contrast to most Muppets, it’s unclear what species Gonzo is, which has turn out to be a working gag in the collection as he ponders coming from more and more unlikely origins.
+Initially a minor character, Gonzo gained far more prominence as the narrator of a number of of the motion pictures and was even the predominant focus of Muppets From Area.

 Carried out by Dave Goelz